Educational and Field Travel FAQ

 - Are homestay Field Programs available?

-- There are a few trips that I definitely know I want to register for and a few I will need some more time to think about.
-May I register online for the trips I definitely want now and then again later for the others?
+- There are a few programs that I definitely know I want to register for and a few I will need some more time to think about.
+May I register online for the programs I definitely want now and then again later for the others?

-- I’m trying to log onto the MyPassport page, but I can’t access it.
+- I’m trying to log onto the MyPassport portal, but I can’t access it.
 What’s wrong?

 - Can I still sign up for Field Programs on the ship?